ZachariahConyngham/Computing-Assessment-task-3/README.md

 ### Data Collection

-All data will collected and stored on a spreadsheet where each the story will be given an ID.
-Then each story will have:
+All data will collected and stored on a spreadsheet where each the story will be given an ID to help sort through the stories better.
+Once this is complete, each story will have:
 1. A Story ID
 2. A name
 3. A class (fiction or non-fiction)